pwr-Solaar/Solaar/docs/capabilities.md

 Bolt receivers add an authentication phase to pairing, where the user has type a passcode or click some buttons to authenticate the device.

 Only some connections between receivers and devices are possible.
-In should be possible to connect any device with a Unifying logo on it to any receiver with a Unifying logo on it.
-Receivers without the Unifying logo probably can connect only to the kind of devices they were bought with and devices without the Unifying logo can probably only connect to the kind of receiver that they were bought with.
+It should be possible to connect any device with a Unifying logo on it to any receiver with a Unifying logo on it and any device with a Bolt logo on it to any receiver with a Bolt logo on it.

+Many receivers without the Unifying or Bolt logo can connect only to the model of devices they were bought with and many devices without the Unifying or Bolt logo can only connect to a receiver that matches the one they were bought with.

 ## Device Settings